 Macadamia nuts have the unique B17, pistachios have a higher percentage of B6, walnuts a higher source of omega-3 fatty acids, and almonds are a good source of calcium.

 Shopping for Lentils and Chickpeas

-Drain the water and place in a well-lighted place for another 6-12 hours until it starts to sprout.
+Drain the water and place it in a well-lighted place for another 6-12 hours until it starts to sprout.
 Cook in water or broth for 20 minutes.
-Chickpeas, also known as garbanzo beans, are an excellent source of protein, folate, manganese and many other nutrients.
+Chickpeas, also known as garbanzo beans, are an excellent source of protein, folate, manganese, and many other nutrients.
 Hummus is the best way to consume these.
-When buying hummus, choose ones that are olive oil based only, not canola oil based.
+When buying hummus, choose ones that are olive oil-based only, not canola oil-based.